 12. You have a cat allergy

 Most allergies triggered by cats are related to their dander (dead skin cells), urine, and saliva, not their fur.
 So the less fur a cat has the more likely you are to be exposed to these allergens.
-The Asthma and Allergy Foundation of America (AAFA) states there is no such thing as a hypoallergenic cat (click the link to their site to read more).

 If you think a Sphynx will not aggravate your cat allergy you’re probably wrong – but do spend a few hours schmoozing with one before you buy – as long as your cat allergy isn’t life-threatening of course.

-13. You want an independent cat
+13. You want dependent cat

-14. You are proud of your clean home
+14. You are not house proud

-You can attempt to cover your chairs and sofas but you can’t possibly cover every inch of your carpets.
+You can attempt to cover your chairs and sofas but you can’t possibly cover every inch of your home.
 Anything white will not remain white for long.

-15. You want a cat that can go outside
+15. You want an indoor cat

 Sphynx cats are really best kept as house cats.
 They can’t go out in the cold and they are at risk of sunburn in summer.
 If you like a cat to have the freedom to come and go, a Sphynx won’t really suit you.